w3f/polkadot-wiki/docs/learn/learn-comparisons-restaking.md

 the form of a token) to deter adversaries from attempting to attack, as the cost of attacking the protocol outweighs any potential gain.

-However, creating and managing a new token comes with a set of challenges - both technical and legal, which is why having an available pool of economic security is appealing to new protocols.
+Creating and managing a new token comes with a set of challenges - both technical and legal, which is why having an available pool of economic security is appealing to new protocols.

 :::